 Since crusher dust is easy to work with and has many benefits, there are plenty of applications for it in your construction or home building projects.
 It’s an ideal layer under artificial grass but looks great as a decorative feature in landscaping too.
 Rock dust is also a good option for driveways and walkways.

-Crusher dust works well as a base layer under concrete slabs, water tanks, piping, and anything that will be paved or covered over.
+Crusher dust works well as a base layer under concrete slabs, water tanks, piping, and anything that will be paved or covered over, including pavers and retaining walls.
 If the next project you’re planning requires a compact filler, this material could be the perfect solution.

 Rock Dust Costs Less